 But keeping house is one thing – and creating a healthy home is another!

 This is something that I still have to work on all the time.
+New healthy home ideas keep me going.
 Keeping your house from looking like a dump is a superficial thing, and it doesn’t always mean your home is healthy.
+Creating a healthy home environment is more.
 There are many other aspects that contribute to creating a healthy home.
 As a stay-at-home-mom, I feel like it’s primarily my responsibility to make consumer decisions that are healthy, too.

 That means that what I feed my family, and what I put on them or expose them to is also my responsibility.